Albie

 How to Pronounce Albie

 Our model has identified 3 different pronunciations for the name Albie.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 61.4% confident that Albie is pronounced as AL-bee.
-The next most likely pronunciation is AWL-bee, at 27.3% confidence.
+Our model is 61.4% confident that Albie is pronounced as AL-bee, which has 2 syllables.
+The next most likely pronunciation is AWL-bee, at 27.3% confidence, with 2 syllables.

 2